Last updated on August 9, 2022

 It also discouraged us from visiting the most popular coffee houses in the fear that they would not be able to seat a group of 9.
-The coffees I got to try at Café Oper Wien and Drechsler did not disappoint and gave me a great taste of the Viennese coffee culture – although I would love to return for a tour of classic coffee houses located in the Austrian capital, a sort of café crawl if you will…
+Still, the coffees I got to try at Café Oper Wien and Drechsler gave me a great taste of the Viennese coffee culture – although I would love to return for a tour of classic coffee houses located in the Austrian capital, a sort of café crawl if you will…

-If you have tried any Austrian dishes, what were your favourites?
-And if you haven’t, which of the ones I mentioned sounded most appetising to you?
+If you’ve tried any Austrian dishes, what were your favourites?
+And if you haven’t, what would your perfect menu consist of?
 As always, any thoughts and recommendations are welcome.
 It’s never too early to start jotting down ideas for another Austria trip, am I right…?